PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 suffix, all direct calls, and every active boundary.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Duplicate-fanout and quantized-PReLU orchestration characterization: completed state

+The 21-line `_run_duplicate_quantized_prelu_pass_cluster` remains unchanged
+in production.
+It requires the keyword-only `include_transpose` option, creates one `ModelIRPassStateScope` from ModelIR and the session layout state, and executes duplicate-fanout cleanup followed by quantized-PReLU cleanup.
+Both owners receive the same ModelIR, layout, diagnostics, and scope; only the duplicate-fanout owner receives the required option.

+The helper has no direct call expression in the central lowerer.
+It remains the sole `duplicate_quantized_prelu_cluster` callback of the ordered layout/ attention/quantized suffix.
+That callback occupies one stable slot after the attention-gate/QDQ recovery callback and before dequantize/transpose-conv/ quantize recovery.
+The suffix builder forwards its required `include_duplicate_transpose` value as the helper's `include_transpose` keyword.
+Existing suffix characterization continues to freeze the two outer suffix calls, their shared feature-flag value, and their surrounding boundaries.

+Sequential validation completed as follows:

+- focused duplicate/quantized-PReLU characterization: `5 passed in 0.59s`;
+- focused characterization plus ordered architecture:
+  `253 passed in 17.26s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.77s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, option semantics, callback identity, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable owner IDs with direct imports from `graph_cleanup` and `quantized_prelu`.
+Keep `include_transpose` as a required runner argument and create one fresh shared scope per build.
+Preserve the historical keyword-only helper as the same suffix callback, including its option routing and stable neighbors.
+Prove both option values, fresh/shared scope identity, instrumented order, architecture accounting, and the efficiency invariant before switching to the delegate; validate sequentially, commit and push, and do not create a pull request.